orrsella/dotfiles/README.md

 ### OS X

-Run `./osx.sh` for some same OS X config settings and other custom setup (like adding the `subl` command for ST).
+Run `./osx.sh` for some sane OS X config settings and other custom setup (like adding the `subl` command for ST).

 ## Remove